Evolution-X-AOSP/Memory/README.md

 For example, KeepEvolving/RealAkito

-Then create a file called KeepEvolving.ext (By .ext it can be .txt, .py, .sh, .go, js and much more!) then type KeepEvolving in your countries language!
+Then create a file called KeepEvolving.ext (By .ext it can be .txt, .py, .sh, .go, js and much more!) then type KeepEvolving in your countries' language!

 ~~ Example ~~
 KeepEvolving.txt